sonos/torch-to-nnef/docs/examples/nemo_asr/README.md

 # Export a Nemo model

 To export a Nemo ASR model, you can use the following Python code snippet.
-This code loads a pre-trained ASR model from the Nemo toolkit and exports it to ONNX format.
+This code loads a pre-trained ASR model from the Nemo toolkit and exports it to NNEF format.

 Install torch_to_nnef if you haven't already with feature `nemo-tarct`, this will enable the `t2n_export_nemo` command.: